PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Conclusion

 \section{Conclusion}

-This paper introduced \tool, an agentic framework that automates the generation of Proof-of-Concept (PoC) exploits for smart contract vulnerabilities.
-Our evaluation demonstrated that \tool's autonomous, tool-augmented approach significantly outperforms the baselines of single-pass and workflow-prompting.
-We demonstrated that \tool can successfully produce valid and logically correct exploits.
+This paper introduced \tool, an agentic framework that automates the generation of PoC exploits for smart contract vulnerabilities.
+Our evaluation demonstrated that \tool's autonomous, tool-augmented approach significantly outperforms the baselines of Zero-shot and Workflow Prompting.
+We demonstrated that \tool can successfully produce well-formed and logically correct exploits.
 By transforming natural-language vulnerability descriptions into executable tests, \tool addresses a critical bottleneck in the smart contract auditing process: the difficulty of obtaining PoCs. \tool provides auditors with verifiable evidence to strengthen their reports.
 It gives developers immediate test cases to understand and fix security flaws, thereby enhancing the overall security of smart contracts practically and cost-effectively.